 The Ruby Valley Trek includes fixed departure dates from Kathmandu and Pokhara and can be tailored to accommodate your specific requests and schedule.
 Please review our designated departure dates for this trek.
 If our designated departure dates do not suit your schedule please contact us and we will arrange it according to your timeframe.
 Please note that the Itinerary listed above may be modified in the event of changes beyond our control such as the weather, availability of lodging.
 The new itinerary will be made based on the best interest of the whole group.
 We will do our best to make sure the new itinerary suits everyone and will not affect the trip experience.

-We look forward to guiding you to the Ruby Valley trek through some of the most dazzling landscape on the planet with unforgettable Himalayan panoramas along the way!
+We look forward to guiding you to the Ruby Valley trek through some of the most dazzling landscapes on the planet with unforgettable Himalayan panoramas along the way!

 Join Upcoming Trips